REVIVING ONE OF THE UK’S LAST VICTORIAN POTTERIES

 The dilapidated Grade II* factory buildings in Burslem were saved by His Royal Highness the Prince of Wales when the site was purchased by The Prince’s Regeneration Trust in 2010.
 Working alongside FCBStudios a brief was developed to repair the factory, save the jeopardised jobs of existing employees, create additional jobs and kick start the regeneration of the surrounding town.

 Now a popular visitor destination, the Pottery is bringing people into the area, and receiving extremely positive feedback with locals and international visitors alike.
 A true success story.

-The Grade II* listed factory was built in Burslem, Stoke on Trent.
-It was designed to an innovative new model, arranged to maximise the efficiencies of production from the arrival of the clay through to the packaging and export of the finished product.
-Sited on the banks of the Trent & Mersey canal, the factory was directly linked with Liverpool docks, and the international demands for British products at the height of the country’s industrial eminence
+The Grade II* listed factory was designed, at the time, to an innovative new model, arranged to maximise the efficiencies of production from the arrival of the clay through to the packaging and export of the finished product.
+Sited on the banks of the Trent & Mersey canal, the factory was directly linked with Liverpool docks, and the international demands for British products at the height of the country’s industrial eminence.

 Middleport Pottery is now one of a handful of sites across Europe where a traditional industrial factory and its original function have been conserved, repaired and regenerated for community benefit.